Is there a market for old pianos?

 This extends to the musical instruments of the past.
 Yes, there is a market for good used upright pianos (which are extremely hard to find, especially those that are worth reconditioning at considerable cost).
 The average mass produced piano lasts 30 years.
 Hand-crafted pianos last substantially longer, often exceeding 50 years.
 Over time, the piano will need regular tuning, regulation, rebuilding, and other maintenance.
 A well-maintained piano can last in excess of 100 years.
 Age- Piano age is different from car age.
 A car becomes an antique when it’s 25 years old.
 However, most 50-year-old pianos are considered modern.
 In order for a piano to be considered antique, it needs to be closer to 100 years old, and age alone does not make it valuable.
 Check to see if your local trash or junk removal service, charities, and recycling facility accepts pianos or offers piano disposal service.
 Schedule a pickup time with piano movers.
 Clear a path for the piano movers to carry the instrument through.
 If you have a piano you no longer want, you have the following options to consider: selling/donating your piano, using a waste contractor for the disposal, using the council’s bulky waste service or taking it to the tip.

-See also How much does it cost to move a small shed?
+See also How much does it cost to move a 2 bedroom apartment in Sydney?

 Are used pianos worth anything?